awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-working-java-example.md

 ------
 #### [ MQTT ]

-Ensure that the `org.eclipse.paho.client.mqttv3.jar` package is in your Java build class path\.
+Add the `org.eclipse.paho.client.mqttv3.jar` package to your Java class path\.
 The following example shows this dependency in a Maven project `pom.xml` file\.

 ```
 <dependencies>